-Bryan Adams – Diana/The Bryan Adamix (Canada 12″ EP)
+Bryan Adams – Diana (Canada 12″)

 The lyrics of the song admire Diana, a celebrity who the narrator first saw in a magazine, then later on TV.
-The narrator professes his love for Diana, and indicates that her current husband (never mentioned by name) is not good enough for her.
+The narrator professes his love for Diana and indicates that her current husband (never mentioned by name) is not good enough for her.
 The narrator begs Diana to leave her husband, indicating that she wouldn’t have to be part of the “social scene” if she were with him.

 Though the song is assumed to be about Diana and Prince Charles, the song never explicitly identifies the characters as such.
-Furthermore, is it never mentioned what Diana does (other than being a well-known celebrity), nor is Charles mentioned by name or title.
+Furthermore, it is never mentioned what Diana does (other than being a well-known celebrity), nor is Charles mentioned by name or title.
 A royal connection is made, though, in that Diana is identified by the narrator as “the queen of all my dreams”.

-According to co-writer Jim Vallance, when the British press obtained a copy of the record, they “attempted to fabricate a scandal” by saying that Adams had inappropriate feelings for Diana and had insulted Prince Charles
+According to co-writer Jim Vallance, when the British press obtained a copy of the record, they “attempted to fabricate a scandal” by saying that Adams had inappropriate feelings for Diana and had insulted Prince Charles.

 SIDE A: